X | ZEN | CIS

 Experience across heterogeneous development environments

-The Xzencis framework draws on work conducted across global pharma, emerging biotech, investment environments, and translational partnerships — spanning different
+The Xzencis framework draws on work across global pharma, emerging biotech, investment environments, and translational partnerships.

 Global Pharma & Established Biotech